Skip to main content

 ```

-When this list is non-empty, only the listed user IDs can interact with the bot.
+Only listed user IDs can interact with the bot.
 Messages from everyone else are silently ignored.
 In group chats, allowed_user_ids also governs button press validation — unauthorised users cannot tap Approve/Deny buttons on another user’s tool requests.
 See Group chat for details.

 To find your Telegram user ID: